-Fall officially started yesterday, and coming off this amazing summer, I think we are more ready to welcome it.
-With the changing seasons, we look forward to our continued family traditions, apple picking has become one of our favorites.
-We look forward to pumpkin picking as well, but apple picking always seems to make that initial transition into the cooler months.
+Fall officially starts soon, and coming off this amazing summer, I think we are more ready to welcome autumn and the new beginning.
+With the changing seasons, we not only look forward to the crisp air, but our continued family traditions, apple picking has become one of our favorites.
+We look forward to pumpkin picking as well, but apple picking always seems to make that initial transition into the fall season and winter months.

 Ryder manned an apple picker pole, while Siella and Gemma were in charge of the baskets.
 We loaded up on 4 or 5 different types of apples, and each time we came upon the different rows, the kids had to try each one.
 Along the way, we spoke about all the fun recipes we were going to use them for, once we were back home, and with over 15 pounds of apples picked, we have lots of baking in our future.

 After we conquered the apple orchard, we walked over to the raspberry field.
-Even though it was late in the season, we still managed to collect two full crates of berries.
+Even though it was late in the season into the colder months, we still managed to collect two full crates of berries.
 On the way home, Jason and I laughed about how lucky we were to have stumbled upon such a great farm.
 After visiting with different apple orchards year to year, we finally found a spot that took our favorite slot.

 Apple picking reminds me so much of my childhood, and how our family always made it a point to go each and every year.
-I loved baking with my mom, and still use her famous apple “cake” recipe after our annual apple picks.
+I loved baking with my mom, and still use her famous apple “cake” recipe after our annual apple picks for the changing of the season.

 Perfect Apple Pie